phonometrica/PFC/README.md

-# plugin-PFC
+# PFC
-Plugin for the PFC project
+Plugin for the PFC project.
+See http://www.projet-pfc.net